-Completed on Saint Valentine’s Day 1930, the Travel Air D-4000 Speedwing joined the Museum’s aircraft collection in late 2013.
+Completed on Saint Valentine’s Day 1930, this Travel Air D-4000 Speedwing joined the Museum’s aircraft collection in late 2013.

 1930 Domenjoz Glider (Original)

 John Domenjoz, former Bleriot test pilot, instructor and world-wide barnstormer, arrived at Old Orchard Beach, Maine, apparently to test the possibility of sail power for aircraft.

 1930 Pitcairn PA-7S Sport Mailwing (Restoration)